Skandy01/Credit-Card-Transaction-and-Customer-Analysis/README.md

 ### Project Objective

-To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.
+1. To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

+2. This project involves creating two Power BI dashboards: the Credit Card Transaction Report and the Credit Card Customer Report.
+The data was initially in CSV format and was converted to SQL for better data manipulation and storage.
+The final dashboards provide valuable insights into credit card usage, customer demographics, and financial performance.

 ### Project Insights- Week 53 (31st Dec)